Pabitra-33/Paint_Anything/README.md

 # Paint_Anything
-Developed a paint app project by using HTML5, CSS3 & JavaScript.
-Where if anyone wants to paint something he/she can do it by easily.
+Developed a paint app project by using HTML5, CSS3 & JavaScript.<br> Where it can enable the user to paint the art the user want to paint in their system easily.